Ask a doctor about a prescription for IBUPROFEN STADA 400 mg FILM-COATED TABLETS

 The dosage should be adjusted according to the severity of the disorder and the patient's discomfort.
 In general, the recommended daily dose is 1,200 mg of ibuprofen (3 tablets), divided into 3 doses.

-Children and adolescents
+Children and Adolescents

-Adolescents with a weight of over 40 kg: the recommended daily dose is 1,200 mg of ibuprofen (3 tablets); one tablet every 6-8 hours.
+Adolescents with a weight over 40 kg: the recommended daily dose is 1,200 mg of ibuprofen (3 tablets); one tablet every 6-8 hours.
 It is recommended not to exceed the maximum daily dose of 1,600 mg of ibuprofen (4 tablets).

-If you are over 60 years old, your doctor may prescribe a lower dose than usual.
-If so, the dose can only be increased once your doctor has confirmed that you tolerate the medication well.
+If you are over 60 years old, it is possible that your doctor will prescribe a lower dose than usual.
+If so, the dose can only be increased once your doctor has checked that you tolerate the medication well.

-Patients with kidney and/or liver disease
+Patients with Kidney and/or Liver Disease

-If you have kidney and/or liver disease, your doctor may prescribe a lower dose than usual.
-If so, take the exact dose prescribed by your doctor.
+If you have kidney and/or liver disease, it is possible that your doctor will prescribe a lower dose than usual.
+If so, take the exact dose that your doctor has prescribed.

-If a severe overdose has occurred, the doctor will take the necessary measures.
+If a severe poisoning has occurred, the doctor will take the necessary measures.

-Do not take a double dose to compensate for the missed doses.
+Do not take a double dose to make up for forgotten doses.

-If you forget to take your dose, take it as soon as you remember.
-However, if the time for the next dose is near, skip the missed dose and take the next dose at its usual time.
+If you forget to take your corresponding dose, take it as soon as you remember.
+However, if the time of the next dose is near, skip the forgotten dose and take the next dose at the usual time.

 If you have any other questions about the use of this medication, ask your doctor or pharmacist.

-Like all medicines, this medicine can cause side effects, although not everyone will experience them.
+Like all medicines, this medicine can cause adverse effects, although not all people suffer from them.

-The side effects of medicines like ibuprofen are more common in people over 65 years old.
+Adverse effects of medicines like ibuprofen are more common in people over 65 years of age.

-The incidence of side effects is lower in short-term treatments and if the daily dose is below the maximum recommended dose.
+The incidence of adverse effects is lower in short treatments and if the daily dose is below the maximum recommended dose.

-The following side effects have been observed:
+The following adverse effects have been observed:

-Gastrointestinal disorders
+Gastrointestinal Disorders

-Very common: diarrhea and indigestion.
+Very frequent: diarrhea and indigestion.

-Common: nausea, vomiting, abdominal pain.
+Frequent: nausea, vomiting, abdominal pain.

-Common: skin rash.
+Frequent: skin rash.

 Rare: severe allergic reactions (anaphylactic shock).